Barbie OTT release: When and where to stream the film

 However, India TV states it will also be available for streaming on Google Play and Vudu on the same date.
 Viewers in India, however, will have to use the Book My Show stream to watch the film.

-According to the Economic Times, it was previously up for preorder for USD 19.99 on Amazon for the US domain.
+According to the Economic Times, it was previously up for preorder for USD 19.99 (INR 1,655.91) on Amazon for the US domain.

 Barbie cast and crew